Khaleed/stream-adventure/README.md

-Experimenting with streams using Node
+Experimenting with Node streams by playing substack's command-line interface game!